m-YoC/mdtk/README.md

 ### * Task Cache
-You can make a taskdata cache by specifying --make-cache option.
+You can make a taskdata cache by setting --make-cache option.
 The cache 'may' speed up task reading.
 If the cache already exists, it will be read automatically with no option.
-However, note that if taskfiles have some updates at this time, the cache will be remake, which is slower than if there was no cache.
+However, note that if taskfiles have some updates at this time, the cache will be remade and run-speed is slower than it without cache.
 Good to use for taskfiles that are being updated less frequently.
 To disable the cache, simply delete the relevant cache.

+You can also make a taskdata library.
+It is similar to cache and use --make-library option.
+Differences of the library and the cache are as follows.
+- The library is not read automatically and not remade automataically.
+- Select library file directly using --file/-f or --lib/-l option.
+- Therefore, can use it alone.
+Not need to hold '.md' taskfiles at the same place.
+- Embedded comments of all public tasks will be expanded.
+- All private tasks will be removed.
+- All file-path data of tasks will be removed.

+In 'taskfile' code block, you cannot read the cache/library.
+Please use mdtk command in task when you use them at outside.